pranayvb/vapt-of-a-Ecommerce-website/README.md

 # vapt-of-a-Ecommerce-website
-this is the project submitted for internshalla ethical hacking training
+this is the project submitted for internshalla ethical hacking training.